ButThouMust/otogirisou-tools/README.md

 - Decompresses the original Japanese script into an Atlas script file.

 `DUMP graphics.bat`
-- Decompresses and dumps all of the game's graphics except for the font and the "Chunsoft Presents" splash screen when you start up the game.
+- Decompresses and dumps all of the game's graphics except the font, which is covered as mentioned above.

 `DUMP only necessary graphics.bat`
 - Decompresses and dumps only the graphics that need to be translated for the